20 Different Types of Fruits Explained

 Cherries are typically red or black, but there are also white and yellow varieties.
 The red and black types are the most popular.

-They are a good source of vitamins A and C, fiber, and antioxidants.
 The health benefits include reducing the risk of heart disease and stroke and helping to prevent cancer.

 Cherries are a food that you can enjoy, fresh, canned, or frozen.